 Investigation and successful litigation against truck drivers and tucking companies requires an attorney and his or her team of experts to scrutinize and discover any violations of the FMCSR, because the presence or lack of such violations may be the key to winning or losing the case or between a large or a small trial verdict.
 More information about the FMCSR can be found at www.fmcsa.dot.gov.

 As the federal statistics below show, unsafe tractor trailers and unsafe truck drivers are far too common on our nation’s highways.

-- 1,105,149 – Total number of driver violations cited during truck roadside inspections in 2014.
+- 992,642 driver violations were cited during truck roadside inspections in 2017.

 In addition, if the failure of the truck or its parts, systems or components contributes to a wreck, the manufacturer(s) or distributor(s) may be liable for the faulty design or manufacture of the product that failed.

 In a few cases, road conditions – such as road construction or work zones, faulty maintenance or faulty design – contribute to truck accidents.
 In these instances, a local government or a contractor, or both, may have some liability for the injured party’s losses.

 We often call upon accident reconstruction experts to assist in our investigations of truck accidents and to help us determine how the accident occurred.
 Once we have compiled all of the available facts of your accident and the evidence to support them, we explore all options in seeking compensation for the harm you have suffered.

 Getting Help From Our Georgia Truck Accident Attorneys Today